Are you Working Too Hard for Jesus?

 That Jesus would speak of the Ephesians’ labor and lost love speaks volumes.
 These guys had too much going on.
 Living in the busiest city in Asia, they were burning the candle at both ends and burning themselves out in the process.

 Therefore remember from where you have fallen, and repent and do the deeds you did at first.
-(Rev 2:5)
+(Revelation 2:5)

 If you are worn out from doing the Lord’s work, you can probably relate to the Ephesians.
 They were a hard-working bunch of believers, but they were dying on the inside.
 They were busy building, but their labor was in vain.

 Why do we push ourselves past breaking point?
 It can happen because we’ve forgotten how much God loves us.
 We think we have to prove ourselves or come up with the goods, but none of this pressure is from the Lord.

 You were made to receive your Father’s love.
 Lose sight of your Father’s love for you and you will lose your way.
 You’ll fall from the secure place of grace into the realm of dead works.
 You’ll become restless, insecure, and empty on the inside.
 You’ll try to replace his love with lesser things.

 If the Ephesians could leave the love of God, anyone can.
 But the good news is those who wander can come home again.

 If you have lost your first love, Jesus shows us the way back: Remember, repent (change your thinking), and do what you did at first.

 Go back to the place of your first love, when Jesus was your everything.
 Make every effort to enter his rest and let nothing move you.

 Extracted and adapted from the book, Letters from Jesus: Finding Good News in Christ’s Letters to the Churches.